No one likes to see a child in pain.

 Worse, you may not know the best way to help your child.

-Fortunately, ingrown toenails can be easily fixed by a podiatrist—and often in a way that permanently prevents them from returning.
+Fortunately, ingrown toenails can be easily fixed by a podiatrist—and often in a way that can permanently prevent them from returning.

 But before we get into that, let’s take a look at the four biggest causes of ingrown toenails in children.